jon-edward/wiki_categories_datastore/README.md

 > [!WARNING]
 > This is no longer deployed automatically.
 If you need automatic
-> deployments, fork this repository and place `update.yml` in
+> deployments, fork this repository and place `update.yml.old` in
-> your workflows directory.
+> your workflows directory, fixing its file extension.
 >
 > Also, I've made a more compact (and accessible, it uploads to GH Pages
 > only instead of the actual repo) version called [wiki-categories](